total-typescript/total-typescript-book/book-content/book.md

 One of the most common things you’ll need to do as a TypeScript developer is to annotate your code.
 Annotations tell TypeScript what type something is supposed to be.

-Annotations will pretty much always use a `:` - this is used to tell TypeScript that a variable or function parameter is of a certain type.
+Annotations will often use a `:` - this is used to tell TypeScript that a variable or function parameter is of a certain type.

 ### Function Parameter Annotations

+One of the most important annotations you’ll use is for function parameters.

 For example, here is a `logAlbumInfo` function that takes in a `title` string, a `trackCount` number, and an `isReleased` boolean: